intmus/inttheory19-20/_02-int-scales-keys/a2-ex-intervals.md

 abc: true
 ---

+Intervals are the fundamental building blocks of melody and harmony.
+At their simplest,intervals need only measure the distance between two pitches, but there are many variables in music for which we must account.

 ## Goals for this topic

 Using the examples below, develop a simple explanation for how we find each of the following: